cooltwin/Fault-Tolerant-Distributed-File-System/README.md

 1) Verify if the text files are generated
 2) Verify if the log files are created
-2) Compile the TestCode file present in the same directory
+2) Compile the TestCode file present in the test directory
 3) Execute the TestCode file as java TestCode
 4) The results will be displayed on the terminal